sandhya698/assignment2-paladugu/AboutMe.md

 |    America    | Beaches, Tourism, Theme parks | 10 |
 |    Dubai      | Architeture, Shopping         | 7  |
 |    Vietnam    | Tourism, Nature               | 7  |

+---

+>All you need is love.
+But a little chocolate now and then doesn’t hurt. - *Charles M. Schulz*
+>A bank is a place that will lend you money if you can prove that you don’t need it. - *Bob Hope*